joewalker/gcli/docs/index.md

 The values produced by the parse function can be of any type, but if you are producing your own, you are strongly encouraged to include properties called ``name`` and ``description`` where it makes sense.
-There are a number of places in Cockpit where the UI will be able to provide better help to users if your values include these properties.
+There are a number of places in GCLI where the UI will be able to provide better help to users if your values include these properties.

 Writing Fields
 --------------

 Fields are visual representations of types.
-For simple types like text it is enough to use ``<input type=...>``, however more complex types we may wish to provide a custom widget to allow the user to enter values of the given type.
+For simple types like string it is enough to use ``<input type=...>``, however more complex types we may wish to provide a custom widget to allow the user to enter values of the given type.